heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 ## Objectives

+In this chapter, you will learn how installation of software can be tedious and how containerization can help you with that.

-In this chapter, you will learn how to use containerization to install and run software on your computer with the help of Docker and Docker Compose.
+You will learn how to install and run software on your computer with the help of Docker and Docker Compose to avoid the need to install the software directly on your computer.

 This is a fairly long and complete chapter.
 It will take you some time to complete it.
 Do not hesitate to take breaks.
 The content of this chapter will be